Tobey-AI/tobey-core/README.md

 ## Building the DEV environment

-To build Tobey on your local dev environment, you need to clone/dowload the Core solution and the Foundation solution.
+To build Tobey on your local dev environment, you need to clone/dowload the Core and the Foundation solutions.
+**Foundation** is a .NetStandard library, hence why you need to pack the library and push it into you local Nuget feed which will be used by the **Core** solution to load the library and restore the packages.

 ## Tools needed